avinashsharma080/MLflow-dagshub/README.md

-for working in windows :
+For working in windows :

 open new terminal and paste the following command: